kana800/vik-caldav/README.md

 <h3 align="center">vik-caldav</h3>

-a bridge between my self-hosted viknuja instance and caldav calendar; the script will copy current task to the caldav instance; so it can be replicated in multiple devices
+a bridge between my self-hosted vikunja instance and caldav server; the program will sync the task in vikunja to my caldav server.

+---